i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

 * You've executed all tests (and there are no issues)
 * `git-status` reports no dirty workspace

-To publish a new version of flamingo-carotene simply execute
+To publish a new version of flamingo-carotene modules simply execute
 ```
 npx lerna version
 ```